AdamWagner/stackline/README.md

 > Visualize yabai window stacks on macOS.
 Works with yabai & hammerspoon.

-You can find all the info below and more in the [wiki](https://github.com/AdamWagner/stackline/wiki/Install-dependencies).
-See what's new in the [changelog](https://github.com/AdamWagner/stackline/wiki/Changelog).

 **Latest update**

 [📣 Update: improved configuration: please review docs for 💔️ breaking changes!](https://github.com/AdamWagner/stackline/issues/33)

+See changes in more detail in the [changelog](https://github.com/AdamWagner/stackline/wiki/Changelog).

 **Up next**

 [🛠️ In progress: Refactoring for testability → Unit tests](https://github.com/AdamWagner/stackline/issues/26)

+You can find all the info below and more in the [wiki](https://github.com/AdamWagner/stackline/wiki/Install-dependencies).

 ## What is stackline & why would I want to use it?